ripple-alpha/ripple-alpha-lib/docs/index.md

 `getFee(): Promise<string>`

-Returns the estimated transaction fee for the rippled server the RippleAPI instance is connected to.
+Returns the estimated transaction fee for the rippled server the RippleAlphaAPI instance is connected to.

-This will use the [feeCushion parameter](#parameters) provided to the RippleAPI constructor, or the default value of `1.2`.
+This will use the [feeCushion parameter](#parameters) provided to the RippleAlphaAPI constructor, or the default value of `1.2`.

 ### Parameters

 Name | Type | Description
 ---- | ---- | -----------
 cushion | number | *Optional* The fee is the product of the base fee, the `load_factor`, and this cushion.
-Default is provided by the `RippleAPI` constructor's `feeCushion`.
+Default is provided by the `RippleAlphaAPI` constructor's `feeCushion`.

 ### Return Value